-subscriptions (optional): an array of subscriptions to public check request to.
-When provided with the request, the subscriptions check request to When provided with the request the subsc sh the riptions attribute overrides any subscriptions configured in the check of definition.
+check (required): the name of the check to execute, and subscriptions (optional): an array of subscriptions to publish the check request to.
+When provided with the request, the subscriptions attribute overrides any subscriptions configured in the check definition.

 The /checks/:check/hooks/:type API endpoint